Pros and Cons of the Social Media Algorithm Age

 Relevant Family Content First:

 You may have noticed that lately you are seeing ads for trendy shirts from your favorite store.
 It catches your eye, so you scroll through the products that are advertised.
 The next day you see the same or a similar ad.
-An algorithm is monitoring what you found interesting by how long you hovered over something, what you clicked on and other information it collects.
+An algorithm is monitoring what you found interesting by how long you hovered over something and what you clicked on.
 This is useful because it allows you to create your own style, while finding products easier that you are actually interested in.

 Based on your behavior, Facebook or Twitter might put posts from your closest friends or family at the top of your feed because those are the accounts that you have interacted with the most.
 This can be helpful in keeping up with people who live far from you or that you aren’t able to see.
 The algorithm is working well in this case, as social networking was the original intent of social media platforms like Facebook.